joseccanova/crawler-data-service/README.md

-the stamp of my father... the love for the ears.. https://www.youtube.com/watch?v=6zTc2hD2npA and the good music.. in the practice ... i don´t miss him.. because the teach me to hate the death.. the worst enemy..
+the stamp of my father... the love for the ears.. https://www.youtube.com/watch?v=6zTc2hD2npA and the good music.. in the practice ... i don´t miss him.. because he teach me to hate the death.. the worst enemy..
 "Just more one falling soldier facing the monster..." such phrase is reserved just for honest people..